crt25/collimator/docs/overview/overview.md

 Each app must:

 - implement the `iframe-rpc` interface,
-- provide tools to create, edit, and solve tasks,
+- provide tools to create, edit, and solve tasks and
-- and support displaying submissions.
+- support displaying submissions.

 Currently supported apps: